 The Spirit (time period: 1940s-today, but with vintage styling)

 The Spirit is considered a “classic” and a bit of a superhero.
-There is the original series done by Wil Eisner, and a new revived series that was published by DC beginning in 2006, which there are several trade issues of.
+There is the original series done by Wil Eisner, and a new revived series that was published by DC beginning in 2006, which there are several trades of.
 Perhaps you remember the 2008 film, which was poorly received by critics and audiences alike, I however thoroughly enjoyed it, because I knew the source material, which is, at its heart, campy.
 Before The Spirit was well, the Spirit, he was Denny Colt, a do-well cop, who was killed, but wakes up after being in suspended animation.
 He sets up shop at the cemetery where he was buried, and, enjoying his knew found anonymity, fights crime hand in hand with the police, as it is the Commissioner who is the only person who knows the Spirit’s true identity.
 The Spirit almost creates a wonderful new genre that is supernatural noir, as it was born in the 40s, and while the new series keeps with modern technology, it maintains its 40s styling, but also combines supernatural elements in its stories.
 And if you like The Spirit or The Rocketeer, you must check out the 2013 crossover Pulp Friction.

 The Spirit has many incarnations as it has been passed around to different publishers, including DC, IDW, and most recently Dynamite.